RikeshThapa/algorithms_review/README.md

  - Date Created: Jan 2 2021
  - Price of Bitcoin @date of writing:  $34,439.9 :grin: :rocket: :full_moon:

-Simply put one can't be a good developer without improving algorithmic logical thinking.
+Simply put one can't be a good developer without improving algorithmic logical thinking. \
 Quite frankly I find smart algorithms delightful.
 I love the way my brain feels when I think through a problem.

-If you are someone that likes having their brains tickeled by the feather tip of algorithmic delight, feel free to follow, star, like and most importantly contribute.
+If you are someone that likes having their brains tickled by the sheer algorithmic delight, feel free to follow, star, like and most importantly contribute.

+Follow me here:
+:bird: twitter @misterrpink1
+:github: github /RikeshThapa